 Fellows of the American Mathematical Society

-November 1, 2013: The list of the 2014 Class of Fellows was made public on the AMS website.
+November 1, 2014: The list of the 2015 Class of Fellows will be made public on the AMS website.

 Learn how to make or support a nomination in the Requirements and Nomination Guide.

-Nominators should fill out the form available after February 1, 2014.
-Visit this site for the link at that time.
-The nomination period for the second annual election process begins February 1, 2014 and closes April 1, 2014 at 11:59 p.m.
+Nominators check back for the link HERE after February 1, 2015.
+The nomination period for the third annual election process begins February 1, 2015 and closes March 31, 2015 at 11:59 p.m.
 Eastern Time.

 The goals of the Fellows program are: